UBC-MDS/ImgHelp/README.md

 - `ImgCompress(img, method, level=1)` This function compresses an image to a user-defined compression level.
 The compression methods supported by this function are single value decomposition (SVD) and simple image resize.
 Additionally, users can select the compression levels desired (highest compression level = 1,  lowest compression level = 2).

+A more in-depth look at the features can be seen at https://imghelp.readthedocs.io/en/latest/

 ## Python Ecosystem

 There are many image processing libraries already present in the Python ecosystem.
 A few examples are: